 Bleeding – ears have a very good blood supply and bleeding after surgery can occur.
 Patients must not undertake any physical activity during the first week after surgery and are advised to avoid NSAIDs e.g. neurofen or ibuprofen.
 If bleeding is significant a return to the operating theatre may be necessary.
 Patients can reduce the risk of bleeding by sleeping propped up in bed in the first few days immediately after surgery.

 Infection – rare.
-Usually requires a course of oral antibiotics.
-Can affect the cartilage (chondritis) which is a significant problem though thankfully rare and may lead to long term changes in ear shape.
+Skin infection usually requires a course of oral antibiotics.
+Severe infections can affect the cartilage (chondritis) which is a significant problem though thankfully rare and may lead to long term changes in ear shape.

 Asymmetry – no ears are identical before or after surgery.